blacklightpy/vaultofknowledge/🗃️ Unorganized/Religions/The Hebrew Religion.md

 		- Sadducees (They wanted to be the priestly caste, and rejected the Oral Torah and notions of afterlife as they were not in the Torah.
 They were the wealthy people.)
 		- Zealots (Anti-Roman group which led to the Great Revolt, or the "fourth group", as described by Josephus)
 			- Sicarii (Assassins) (Josephus described them as bandits who killed Jews who sympathized with Romans)
-	- Samaritans
+	- Samaritans (Excluded by Jews)
 		- They were the ones who lived with Assyrians when Jews were exiled, and when the Jews returned, they accused them of associating partners to God and corrupting the Torah.
 			- 2 Kings 17:24-41 (They were brought to Assyrian Samaria because the God of Israel sent lions to kill the Assyrians who settled in Samaria, since they did not worship the God of Israel)
 		- They worship at Mount Gerizim, while Jews worship at Temple Mount.
 			- Their Ten Commandments tell them to build an altar at Mount Gerizim.
 			- Same goes in Deuteronomy, where Jews were asked to build an altar at Mount Ebal, while Samaritans were to build it at Mount Gerizim.
 			- 1946 Dead Sea Scrolls (Second Temple Era writings) that read Gerizim which suggests that the Samaritans had the correct reading.
-			- It was destroyed by John Hyrcanus in 108 BCE.
+			- The Temple at Mount Gerizim was destroyed by John Hyrcanus in 108 BCE, to set Jerusalem as the only place of worship.
 			- John 4:21–24 (Jesus said neither temple will matter)
 		- They follow a different Samaritan Pentateuch, as opposed to the Masoretic Text
 		- Jesus was accused of being a demon-possessed Samaritan (John 8:44)